jonathantemplin/LinnMemorialLecture2017/index.md

 Growth is simple concept:
 - What do you know now that you did not know before?
-- Understandable metrics that do not yield notable non-sense results
+- Understandable metrics that do not yield notable nonsense results

 ---